-The harnessing and manipulation of electricity may be one of the most important achievements in history.
-In the US and all around the world, we use electricity nearly all day, every day to make our lives more efficient and comfortable.
+One of the most important achievements in history is harnessing and manipulation of electricity.
+In the US and around the world, we use electricity nearly all day, every day to make our lives more efficient and comfortable.

 But exposed electricity can easily damage not only the equipment it powers and nearby items, but people and animals as well.
 Therefore, electrical insulation may be just as important as electricity itself.

-When designing equipment or simply handling electrical currents, it’s essential to know what happens to equipment and users when electrical insulation is not present.
+When designing equipment or simply handling electrical currents, it’s important to know what happens to equipment and users when electrical insulation is not present.

 How electricity flows